andrewjpoole/andrewjpoole.github.io/_posts/2023-07-30-orchestration-solution-architecture.md

 ### Organisation

-orchestrator per vertical slice
+orchestrator per vertical slice or usecase or version etc

 ## Pros and Cons

 ### Pros

 * Really easy to see whats going on and across synchonous and asynchonous flows i.e. synchronous API handler => asynchronous message bus handler etc.
-* Really wasy to navigate around the code `[ctrl]+[f12]` straight into any chained method.
+* Really easy to navigate around the code `[ctrl]+[f12]` straight into any chained method.
+* Really easy to debug by placing breakpoints inside any chained method, or step through the `Then` extension method for the thourough version!
-* Ability to split a flow e.g. in two in order to scale a component identified as a bottleneck.
+* Ability to split a flow e.g. in two in order to scale out a component identified as a bottleneck.

 ### Cons